pskgokul/project-help/readme.md

 * Compact pseudocode for key algorithms in the topic you chose (if appropriate)

 * Appropriate paper and book references at the bottom of the document.
-Use [APA style](https://www.citationmachine.net/apa).
+Use a consistent style (e.g., APA).

 * I encourage you to write an article that is a hybrid between a Wikipedia article (a bit more general audience) and a [Scholarpedia](http://www.scholarpedia.org/article/Main_Page) article (a bit more technical).
 For example, try: